New musick: Criticism and decline

 And, whether you approve of Power Pop terminology or not, you must agree that ten years of snobbery was ten years too many.

+Savage retrospectively stated "Chas was not very happy with me, because I was striving ahead with new musick at the time while he was trying to promote power pop, which I thought was shit, and I also hated The Jam."

+Haddon stated that the "New Musick category did not go without rebuff", citing ZigZag's Kris Needs stating a few months later that "It was around the time would-be trendsetters were trying to poleaxe Punk/New Wave with a New Musick elbow – a craze which kept its momentum for about a week before the much more accessible Power Pop wimped in".
 Similarly, Sounds writer Garry Bushell argued "New Punk" artists (later known as "Oi!") such as the Angelic Upstarts had more relevance than any of the "New Musick".
 Bushell would be an early supporter of Oi! as a reaction to the artistic intellectualization of punk, with "new punk" followers expressing appreciation for his support of "real kids" bands and his refusal to be an "intellectual snob".
 Labels such as "real punk" would be used interchangeably with "new punk" and later "Oi!".

 Writers Sean Albiez and David Pattie retrospectively stated that new musick brought into question "enduring critical debates over authenticity and originality" in rock music.
 They cited the 1960s British Invasion as previously having explored similar debates in the media in regards to "originality in presenting a creative response to the blues that did not seek to be 'authentic'".

-On 20 May 1978, writer Chris Westwood satirized the growing rise of "new musick" and "cold wave" while reviewing a Wire live concert in Record Mirror: "All adjectives have grown stale: cold, weird, psychotic, so have the labels – New Musick, New Schmusic.
-Cold Wave, blah blah blah, etc. In fact, writing about Wire is almost a cliché in itself these days, so let's just say that Wire are Wire and leave it at that, eh?".
-He later parodies Savage's 1977 "New Musick" editorial in the review.

 By the 1980s, "new musick" fell out of prominence and was replaced by the broad umbrella of "new wave" and "post-punk" interchangeably.
 Subsequently, "post-punk" became differentiated from "new wave" after their styles perceptibly narrowed.

 Legacy

-A Sheffield fanzine produced by Martin Russian established in March 1979 entitled "New Musickal Excess" (NMX) would be named as a parody of the genre "new musick" and "New Musical Express" (NME).
+A Sheffield fanzine named "New Musickal Excess" (NMX), produced by Martin Russian and established in March 1979, was named as a parody of "new musick" and the New Musical Express (NME).

+Related genres

+Futurist

+Futurist (also known as futurist pop) is a style of music originally coined by Sounds magazine in the early 1980s to denote artists in the Leeds and Manchester new wave scenes who made use of synthesizers.
+Artists such as Orchestral Manoeuvres in the Dark, Soft Cell and Simple Minds would be labelled "futurist".
+In 1981, Sounds published several top futurist singles charts.